Immune system contribution to regeneration

 Immune system contribution to regeneration of tissues generally involves specific cellular components, transcription of a wide variety of genes, morphogenesis, epithelia renewal and proliferation of damaged cell types (progenitor or tissue-resident stem cells).
 However, current knowledge reveals more and more studies about immune system influence that cannot be omitted.
 As the immune system exhibits inhibitory or inflammatory functions during regeneration, the therapies are focused on either stopping these processes or control the immune cells setting in a regenerative way, suggesting that interplay between damaged tissue and immune system response must be well-balanced.
 Recent studies provide evidence that immune components are required not only after body injury but also in homeostasis or senescent cells replacement.

 Macrophages

-Both phenotypes of macrophages (M1 and M2) are one of the most important regenerative components of the immune system as their dysfunction inhibits tissue repair and blastema formation.
+Macrophages are an important regenerative components of the immune system and their dysfunction can impair tissue repair.
+Historically, macrophages have been grouped into one of two polarized states: M1 and M2.
+While this dichotomy overly simplifies the spectrum of macrophage activation states, M1 and M2 are still terms used to refer to mostly pro-inflammatory vs mostly anti-inflammatory macrophages.
 M1 macrophages are known as pro-inflammatory, (secreting cytokines IL-1, IL-6, TNF- α, and IFN-γ) playing a crucial role in pathogen phagocytosis and cell debris clearance and molecules that promote inflammation in comparison with M2 macrophages (anti-inflammatory macrophages secreting IL-10 and VEGF) that inhibit inflammation and initiate regenerative processes in the site of injury.
 Both must be polarized correctly and at the right time during the healing processes.